 - Ask its poster industry members to invoke mandatory pre-vetting for advertisers who have persistently or seriously broken the CAP Code on grounds of taste and decency or social responsibility.
 The pre-vetting can last for two years;

 - Ask its members to disqualify, from industry awards, any ads that break the Code, denying advertisers and the agencies that created the ads the opportunity to showcase their work.

-Ultimately if advertisers and broadcasters persistently break the Advertising Codes and don’t work with us, we can and do refer them to other bodies for the further action, such as Trading Standards.
+Ultimately if advertisers persistently break the rules and don’t work with us, we can and do refer them to other statutory enforcement bodies for the further action, such as Trading Standards.
 See our Trading Standards enforcement leaflet for examples of the sanctions available to them, as our legal backstop for non-broadcast advertising.

 UK broadcasters (licenced by Ofcom) are required to follow ASA rulings and the UK Code of Broadcast Advertising as part of their licence conditions.